-What Industry Should I Buy a Business In?
+What Industry Should You Buy a Business In?

-You want to be confident in the decision you make – after all, you’ll probably be plunging personal savings and a lot of time into the project.
+You want to be confident in the decision you make.
+After all, you may be plunging into personal savings and investing a lot of time into the venture.
 So, don’t take the commitment lightly and carefully consider the product or service that you will offer.

 An obvious starting point to consider is your career up until now.
 What industries have you worked in before?

-You don't necessarily have to buy a business in the same sector - but it helps if there are at least some transferable skills to bring across to your next field.
-For instance, if you’ve worked in cafes, your experience will readily apply to the hospitality sector - i.e. bars, restaurants and, to a lesser extent, B&Bs or hotels.
+You don't necessarily have to buy a business in the same sector, but it helps if there are transferable skills to bring across to your next field.

 There are some skills that will apply to any business that you are running.
-If you're a lifelong accountant, for example, these skills apply to most sectors – accounts are an unavoidable part of any business.
+If you're a lifelong accountant, for example, these skills apply to most sectors.

 - Which industries do I have experience in?